KailaniBailey/Inventory-Dictionary/README.md

-Using python code to create a sample dictionary for retail and inventory purposes.
+Using Python code to create a sample dictionary for retail and inventory purposes.
+By @KailaniBailey on Github